ohnx-plugins/autoAnswer/README.md

 # autoAnswer

-A spigot plugin to automatically answer a player's questions.
+A spigot (Minecraft server) plugin to automatically answer a player's questions.

-for more information, please see [](the post on spigotmc.org)
+for more information, please see [the post on spigotmc.org](https://www.spigotmc.org/resources/autoanswer.18804/)